R-Mule/ninefold-chord-lightfall/README.md

-# MCU Doomsday Clock
+# The Ninefold Chord Lightfall Clock

-An immersive countdown experience for Avengers: Doomsday, releasing December 18, 2026.
+An immersive countdown experience for The Ninefold Chord: Doomsday, releasing November 16, 2026.

 ## Features